czpilar/dropdrive/README.md

    `dropdrive -p dropdrive.properties -f <file> -d <path>/<to>/<dir>`

 ### How to use properties file
-- `dropdrive.accessToken` - Google Drive access token; this property is updated automatically by dropDrive
+- `dropdrive.accessToken` - Dropbox access token; this property is updated automatically by dropDrive
 - `dropdrive.uploadDir` - path to dir where files will be uploaded: `<path>/<to>/<dir>`

 dropDrive as core library
 -------------------------
-dropDrive core can be used in any other application to provide ability for uploading file(s) to Google Drive.
+dropDrive core can be used in any other application to provide ability for uploading file(s) to Dropbox.

 ### Usage
 1. add implementation of `IDropDriveCredential` interface to spring context